catsigma/liquidpacker/examples/README.md

 liqpack install foo/
 liqpack build foo/
 ```
-This will install both `foo` and his dependents.
+This will install both `foo` and it's dependencies.

 ### token
 ```